neonevm/neon-evm.docs/docs/design_proposals/accepted/precompiled_contracts.md

+---
-# Precompiled Contracts that can not be used in Solana
+title: Precompiled Contracts that can not be used in Solana
+---

 ### Problem
 Contracts written in the Solidity language cannot work in Solana if they contain calls to the following precompiled contracts: